Improve the Play of the Old Game

 This constraint is deliberate.
 Organizations that try to change everything at once change nothing.
 One improvement per Match builds the habit of continuous, incremental change.
 It also makes progress visible: after six Matches, six concrete things have improved.

-The improvements do not need approval from above.
-They are owned by the people who identified them.
 A maintenance group reduces the approval chain for spare part orders from five signatures to two.
 A procurement team introduces a shared status board.
 A quality team automates a manual reporting step.
+A field service group starts using an AI agent to auto-classify incoming service requests, cutting triage time by 60%.
+Nobody told them to use AI.
+The idea surfaced in a retrospective when a technician demonstrated the tool he had been testing on his own.
 Small changes, owned locally, compounding over time.

 This builds autonomy and accountability, two capabilities that will be essential when the organization eventually transitions to an Arena.